-The Final round of competition will include the crews who qualified in the semifinal round plus the defending champion(s), if applicable.
-The defending champion(s) will automatically advance to the final round and will be last to compete in the performance order.
+The Final round of competition will include the crews who qualified in the semifinal round plus the defending champion(s), if there is one.
+The defending champion(s) will automatically advance to the final round and will be last to compete in the performance order regardless of their preliminary or semifinal round score.

-ENTRY CHANGES, ADDITIONS, SUBSTITUTIONS FOR DEFENDING CHAMPIONS
+ENTRY CHANGES, ADDITIONS, SUBSTITUTIONS FOR DEFENDING CHAMPIONS AND CREWS ADVANCING TO THE WORLD CHAMPIONSHIP

-For a Crew, MiniCrew or MegaCrew defending a champion title and requesting a change in the number of original members; additions, substitutions and deletions of a maximum of 1 will be permitted for MiniCrews, maximum of 2 will be permitted for crews consisting of 5 to 6 crewmembers, a maximum of 3 for crews comprised of 7 to 9 crewmembers and a maximum of 1/3 of the crewmembers of the original MegaCrew.
+For defending champions requesting a change in the number of original members; additions, substitutions and deletions of a maximum of 1 will be permitted for MiniCrews, maximum of 2 will be permitted for crews consisting of 5 to 6 crew members, a maximum of 3 for crews comprised of 7 to 9 crew members and a maximum of 1/3 of the crew members of the original JV MegaCrew and MegaCrew.
 The event organizer must be notified in advance of the competition or during onsite registration to approve the change(s).